 As a Medical Officer in the New Zealand Army, you will be able to take your existing skills to the next level.
 The comprehensive training you will receive as an Officer will allow you to lead teams of people, in all kinds of situations.

 You should be committed to providing high quality care to NZDF personnel at home, on exercise and on operations.
 You will sometimes be expected to work in diverse and challenging environments often in small multidisciplinary teams.
 Solid interpersonal skills and the ability to build and maintain strong teams will be a key attribute.
 You should be adaptable enough in your clinical practise to work with confidence, often in austere environments on land, at sea or in the air.
 Health provision to defence is complex involving aspects of primary care, occupational medicine and emergency medicine.
 You should be willing to acquire and continually develop skills across this broad spectrum of experience.

 If you have referred to the minimum requirements below but would like more information on this role please email email@example.com

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do a six week specialist officer military training course to teach you the basics of being in the Army.
 The course is designed to assist you in your integration into the Army and although it is challenging, it’s specifically catered for specialist officers.
 You will be taught the basics including:

 - Army Ethos and Values

-After initial employment and training the NZ Army will provide funding and study leave for Medical Officers to complete further professional study for a number of different courses including:
+After initial employment and training the NZ Army may provide funding and study leave for Medical Officers to complete further professional study.
+Options may include, but are not limited to:

 - Early Management of Severe Trauma Course